 Sports and fitness trackers for older children

-The Fitbit Ace 2 activity tracker is also another great fitness tracker option for children, probably pre-teens and upwards.
-This model is sleeker than the Garmin, has a water resistance of up to 50 meters and five days of battery life before it needs to be charged.
+The Fitbit Ace 3 activity tracker is also another great fitness tracker option for children, probably pre-teens and upwards.
+This model is sleeker than the Garmin, has a water resistance of up to 50 meters, and now has eight days of battery life before it needs to be charged. (was 5 with in the previous model)

-It also has all the standard features you should expect from a tracker, including step counter and the ability to track active minutes.
+It also has all the standard features you should expect from a tracker, including a step counter and the ability to track active minutes.
 The screen is easy to read and features a small graphic.
-The strap is sturdy, wipes clean and comes in a variety of options and colours.
+The strap is sturdy, wipes clean, and comes in a variety of options and colors.

 Themes and colours